Silsoe: Modern history

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 The Millennium Green is a 4.94-hectare amenity space located off the High Street.
 Cranfield University landscape engineering students drew up designs in collaboration with residents of the village and won a grant of over £45,000 to form the Green, a tranquil centrepiece for the village.
 As an integral part of the village, Cranfield University had also been invited to contribute to Silsoe Parish Council's Millennium Time Capsule which was placed there in March 2000.

 Governance

 The village has a Parish Council which has details of the Chair and meeting dates on its website.
 Silsoe is currently part of Central Bedfordshire Council, headed by Councillor Naan for the ward of Wrest.

 Demography

 The 2001 Census showed 1,729 residents in the parish, 869 male and 860 female living in 620 dwellings.
 Over 130 of these are listed.
 This will have included a number of residents of Silsoe College, closed in 2007, the site of which has been redeveloped for housing and community use.

 Facilities

 The village has a convenience store, chip shop and pizzeria, hairdresser, one estate agents, one pub, dentist, lower school, nursery, drama society, dance school, sports centre and parish council.

+Education

+Silsoe C of E VC Lower School is in Silsoe located on the main road of the new estate, beside the Silsoe Community Sports Centre.
+The school is religious and very lively.
+It was originally located in a small establishment close to Millenium Green but was then moved into a larger building in December 2016.

+The East Half House and Whitehall (Wrest Park) communities are in the catchment zone for Robert Bloomfield Academy.